-If READY is the only possible entry at a certain point, for example, you can type R and press the space bar.
-Guide mode completes the word for you.
-If you type "RE," "REA," and so on, it also completes the word as READY.
+The best way to see how Guide Mode works is to use it.
+Guide Mode completes keywords after you have typed only enough letters to uniquely identify them.
+For example, if you want to enter the keyword READY you can type R, press the space bar, and Guide Mode completes the word for you.
+If you type RE, REA, and so on, DATATRIEVE also completes the word as READY.

-Occasionally the second letter of the command duplicates the first letter of your next word.
-Suppose you want to ready a domain called EMPLOYEES.
-If you type "R" "E," GUIDE mode sees the "E" as the second letter in READY.
-You must type "RE" and then the "E" of EMPLOYEES.
+Be careful that the second letter of the command does not duplicate the first letter of your next word, however.
+Suppose you want to READY the domain EMPLOYEES.
+If you type R, a space, then E, Guide Mode reads the E as the second letter in READY instead of the first E in EMPLOYEES.
+You must type RE, a space, and then the E of EMPLOYEES.